 Another important point is that these devices must have flexibility since there are some objects that are practical and can be taken from one place to another.
 This is another condition that the cloud is capable of managing.
 Its mobility allows the user to have the continuity of his device at any time, place and any device.

-Taking into account the highlighted points, it is possible to observe that the Internet of Things era is totally associated with Cloud Services, since the cloud facilitates every process with its automated tools, maintaining the updating of devices in a continuous way, besides being a service fast, affordable and flexible.
+Taking into account the highlighted points, it is possible to observe that the Internet of Things era is totally associated with managed Cloud hosting Services, since the cloud facilitates every process with its automated tools, maintaining the updating of devices in a continuous way, besides being a service fast, affordable and flexible.

 In this context, there is no way to create a barrier between these technologies.
 For, once the cloud leverages innovation, they go hand in hand.